 - For effective coverage, the AAD recommends broad spectrum sunscreen with at least SPF 30

 - If no expiration date is printed, the FDA requires that sunscreens have a shelf life of at least three years

-- If you are unsure of purchase date, check the sunscreen’s color, consistency and smell.
-If any of those seem odd, play it safe and throw out the bottle.
+- If you are unsure of purchase date, check the sunscreen’s color, consistency and smell; if any of those seem odd, play it safe and throw out the bottle

+In theory, we should be using sunscreen up long before its expiration.
 According to the American Academy of Dermatology, it takes about one ounce of sunscreen, “enough to fill a shot glass,” to cover all of the exposed areas during daily activities, and it is meant to be reapplied every two hours.